Properly use an RV battery disconnect switch

 Should the Disconnect Switch Be on or off While Towing?

-Battery power is critical when towing a travel trailer, so you should never have the disconnect switch in the “on” position while traveling.
+Battery power is critical when towing a travel trailer, so you should never have the disconnect switch in the “off” position while traveling.

 Do You Use the Battery Disconnect if Your RV Has Solar Panels?